ai4os/DEEPaaS/doc/source/user/v2-api.rst

     We should define or schema as schema as follows:

     - Using a schema dictionary.
-This is the most straightforwad way.
+This is the most straightforward way.
 In order to do so, you must use the ``marshmallow`` Python module, as follows::

         from marshmallow import fields